cat no | io1021

 Male donor-derived ioMicroglia show ramified morphology by day 10

-Rapid morphological changes in the cells upon reprogramming, with key ramified morphology first identified by day 4 and continuing through to day 10.
+Rapid morphological changes in the cells upon thawing, with key ramified morphology first identified by day 4 and continuing through to day 10.
 Day 1 to 10 post-thawing; 100x magnification; scale bar; 400 µm.

 Principal component analysis of bulk RNA sequencing data from male donor-derived ioMicroglia, integrated with sequencing data from Abud et al. (1) shows that these cells cluster closely to primary foetal and adult microglia data sets derived from this publication.
 Shapes represent the experiment from which data was obtained and colours represent the cell type.